AustinLuu/AustinLuu/README.md

 Welcome to my little corner of the internet!
 I'm a curious Mechatronics Engineer interested in ML, robotics, and accessible tech &mdash; anything that can make tech work better for everyone.
 Currently, I'm based in Toronto, ON and studying Mechatronics Engineering [@RU](https://www.ryerson.ca/programs/undergraduate/mechanical-engineering/).

-In my spare time, you can find me power lifting at the gym, shooting mediocre photos, or hopping from cafe to cafe!
+In my spare time, you can find me power lifting at the gym, shooting mediocre photos, or at your local beach playing volleyball!
 Recently, I've started a podcast on which I plan to talk more about some of my thoughts on tech, personal projects, and general musings about the world.

 ```json
 {